praoiticica/COVID-plasmonic-sensor-ML/README.md

 We included in this repository:

 * A link for the optical microscopy images of the plasmonic sensors before and after the detection tests analyzed in this work.
-The original optical microscopy images can be downloaded at: (we will add a link soon...)
+The original optical microscopy images can be downloaded at: [image dataset](https://drive.google.com/drive/folders/1sB3stEALITgml_QzeLOjtAJEfh7Wyp1C?usp=sharing)

 * The results of the features extraction step using the handcrafted algorithms and CNN architectures (pre-trained in ImageNet) configured as features extractors.